NicholasBerryman/ArduinoClassResources/CodeInformation.md

 Please note that each subheading here has its own section in this document, so have a look there if you need more information.
 Data in C++ may be represented in 3 ways:
 * Literals
-	* Values directly typed into the code
+	* Values or equations directly typed into the code
-	* e.g. 4, 'a', "Hello World"
+	* e.g. 4, 'a', "Hello World", 3+6, 8/2, etc.
 * Variables
 	* Names given to a block of memory that contains some data.
 	* Exact value encoded within a variable may change during program execution